cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-absinthe.md

 ## Downloads

-- Computer running macOS 10.12.X or older or Windows XP or newer with iTunes installed.
+- Computer running macOS 10.12.x or older or Windows XP to Windows 8.1 with iTunes installed.
 Wine will not work.
 - The latest version of [Absinthe](https://web.archive.org/web/20131024115207/http://greenpois0n.com/downloads/)

 ![A screenshot of Absinthe (Windows)](/assets/images/absinthe-win.png)